Some new results on decidability for elementary algebra and geometry

 \Subsection{Decidability of the $\fAE$ fragment}

-A sentence is said to be $\fAE$ if it is in prenex normal form with no universal quantifier in the scope of an existential one, i.e. it has the following form for some $n \geq 0$ and $m \geq 0$ (where $P$ is quantifier-free):
+A sentence is said to be $\fAE$ if it is in prenex normal form with no universal quantifier in the scope of an existential one, i.e. it has the following form for some $n \geq 0$, and $m \geq 0$ with $\phi$ quantifier-free:

 the set of $\fEA$ sentences being defined analogously exchanging `$\forall$' with `$\exists$'.